CenterForMedicalGeneticsGhent/PREFACE/README.md

 install.packages(c('data.table', 'glmnet', 'neuralnet', 'foreach', 'doParallel', 'MASS'))
 ```

-Edit (*): Package neuralnet currently requires specifically v1.33.
-To install within R use devtools library and
+(*) Edit: PREFACE currently requires neuralnet to be v1.33.
+To install within R use the devtools library with

 ```bash